 The Sierra Foothills Ragtime Society meets Every Odd month of the year, on the third Saturday of the Month at a house or business in Sutter, Since the Ice Cream Store Closed, we are in the process of finding a permanent location to hold our meetings.
 Sutter Creek .
-(Note: Our meetings are temporarily suspended as we are following the stay at home orders and not having large gatherings.)
-5:30 - 8:30 pm
+(Note: Our meetings have been temporarily suspended as we are finalizing our plans to do a late afternoon meetings at Sina's Backroads Cafe, as she has graciously been housing one of the festival's piano.)
+Stay Tuned.
+3:30 - 6:30 pm

 We invite any one who attends to play the piano or bring their instrument of choice to play along.
 Always a lot of fun and great music to have a yummy dessert by.